VentGrey/tkinter-githubactions/README.md

 # tkinter-githubactions

 A template repository with Python + TKinter + GitHub Actions automated builds.
+This repository is an example of this [blog post](https://ventgrey.github.io/posts/pyinstaller/)

 ## Overview